If you are a plant lover wanting greenery around you, then go for the rare Pothos variety for its beautiful variegation.

-Golden Pothos can grow anywhere from 20 cm to 2m when kept indoors.
+Golden Pothos can grow anywhere from 20 cm to 2m indoors.

-It can take a pace of 12 inches per month under average growing conditions with the help of aerial roots, ornating your surrounding.
+It can take 12 inches per month under average growing conditions with the help of aerial roots, ornating your surroundings.

 Golden Pothos bloom rarely, and a study in 1964 is the only record that shows these Pothos have flowers.